Overview of Liposuction Procedure

 Click here to visit our Before & After Gallery.

-Dr. Pittman, board certified plastic surgeon and member of the American Society of Plastic Surgeons, frequently performs liposuction.
 Liposuction removes undesirable, subcutaneous fat in isolated areas that do not respond to diet and exercise.
 These areas include the hips, thighs, abdomen, knees, neck and arms.
 Liposuction is most successful in people with good skin tone who are near normal weight but have localized fatty deposits.
-It is not a treatment for obesity.
-It is intended to produce a more flattering figure by improving contours and proportions.
+It is not a treatment for obesity and only intended to produce a more flattering figure by improving contours and proportions.

-The procedure involves small incisions through which a cannula or hollow tube is inserted at our private surgical facility, offering patient comfort and avoiding a costly hospital visit.
-This tube is used to break-up and remove the fat beneath the skin.
+Performed at our private AAAHC accredited surgical center, the procedure involves small incisions through which a cannula, or hollow tube, is inserted to break-up and remove the fat beneath the skin.
 Several areas can be suctioned at one operative setting; although there is a limit to the amount that can be removed safely at one time.
 Post-operatively, patients will be bruised and swollen, and this will likely last several weeks.
 A compression garment is worn for several weeks to minimize fluid accumulation and facilitate skin settling.

 Please call Michele, our Patient Coordinator, for more information.
 She will walk you through the process of financing your procedures.
 You can also contact Michele by using our online form.